dober-man/GoodWAFSec/docs/module1/lab1/lab1.rst

 You can now check the box to **Trust XFF Header** and click **Save** then **Apply Policy**

 .. image:: images/image15.PNG

+..
+NOTE:: Reggarding Trust XFF - you would do this if ASM is deployed behind an internal or other trusted proxy.
+Then, the system uses the IP address that initiated the connection to the proxy instead of the internal proxy’s IP address.
+This option is useful for logging, web scraping, anomaly detection, and the geolocation feature.
+You should not configure trusted XFF headers if you think the HTTP header may be spoofed, or crafted, by a malicious client.

 #.
 Open a new **Google Chrome Private Browsing** window and connect to